tomasguillen/picklejar/README.md

 ## Highlights:
 1. Both APIs work with streams, files and arbitrary buffers of bytes.
 2. You can mix both APIs to have redundancy and speed where needed: *deep_copy_*, and *deep_read_*, for reliability.
 And *write_*, and *read_*, for faster low level operations.
 The latter should only be used for objects that have sequential storage; unless, you plan to ignore non-sequential items.
 For example, a map doesn't have sequential storage so you would use the *deep_\** API; but, if you have an object that contains a map, and you want to ignore the map, and read the other value members; the read API has a way to do that.
-See [Solution 4](#solution-4-based-in-solution-3-ignore-the-value-and-instead-use-its-default-constructor).
+See [Solution 3 and 4](https://github.com/tomasguillen/picklejar#solution-3-re-generate-the-object-using-its-constructor).

 ## Quick Start
 If you are trying to store the following types—or structs and classes that contain only the following types: